-I am an Assistant Professor of Powder Metallurgy and Rapid Solidification.
+I am the Associate Professor of Powder Metallurgy and Rapid Solidification.
 I work at the Unit of Processes in the Department of Materials Science and Engineering.
 I am especially interested in the physical mechanisms that take place when metal powder is atomised, from the break-up of the fluid to droplets and the solidification of the melt to form metal particles.
 I am also very interested in the link between atomising conditions and the properties of the powder and the relationships between microscopic properties, such as particle size and shape to the bulk properties of the powder, such as flowability and density.

 To investigate phenomena during atomisation, I consider various modelling techniques, including computational fluid dynamics, stochastic numerical modelling and thermodynamic modelling.
 This modelling is supported and validated using shadowgraphy to visualise gas flows, metallography to investigate the cooling and solidification behaviour of droplets and water modelling to test the breakup of liquid into droplets.
 I also plan to use full atomising trials to test the models and equipment should soon be available for this purpose.